Dame Barbara Windsor Diagnosed with Alzheimer’s

 There are drug treatments for Alzheimer’s disease that can temporarily alleviate certain symptoms or slow down their progression in some people.

 A person in the mild or moderate stages of Alzheimer’s disease or mixed dementia will often be prescribed a drug such as donepezil (Aricept), rivastigmine (Exelon) or galantamine (Reminyl).
 The drug may help with memory problems, improve concentration and motivation, as well as help with aspects of daily life, such as cooking, shopping or hobbies.

 A person in the moderate or severe stages of Alzheimer’s disease or mixed dementia may be offered memantine (Ebixa).
 This can help with mental abilities, daily activities, and it can ease distressing or challenging behaviours, such as agitation and delusions.

-For particularly depressed or anxious sufferers, talking therapies (such as cognitive behavioural therapy) or drug treatments (such as antidepressants) may also be tried.
+For people who are depressed or anxious, talking therapies (such as cognitive behavioural therapy) or drug treatments (such as antidepressants) may also be tried.
 Counselling may help the person adjust to the diagnosis.

 Challenges of Alzheimer’s Disease